olivierdalang/SPCgeonode/README.md

 - https encryption
 - use secrets for sensitive data instead of env variables
 - the geodatadir for Geoserver is included in the git repository rather than being pulled

+## FAQ

+### During startup, a lot of container crash and restart

+This is the normal startup process.
+Due to the nature of the setup, the containers are very interdependant.
+Startup from scratch can take approx. 5-10 minutes, during which all containers may restart a lot of times.

+In short, Django will restart until Postgres is up so it can migrate the database.
+Geoserver will restart until Django has configured OAuth so it can get OAuth2 configuration.
+Django will restart until Geoserver is running so it can reinitialize the master password.